terraform-linters/tflint/README.md

 TFLint is a framework and each feature is provided by plugins, the key features are as follows:

-- Find possible errors (like illegal instance types) for Major Cloud providers (AWS/Azure/GCP).
+- Find possible errors (like invalid instance types) for Major Cloud providers (AWS/Azure/GCP).
 - Warn about deprecated syntax, unused declarations.
 - Enforce best practices, naming conventions.